-Japanese knotweed (Fallopia japonica) is a perennial herb with bamboo-like stems.
+Invasive knotweed (Reynoutria japonica Houtt. var. japonica) is a perennial herb with bamboo-like stems.
 It typically grows in thickets 3-6 feet tall but can reach as high as 15 feet.
 Native to Asia, Japanese knotweed was introduced to North America in the late 19th century and now can be found in most states and Canadian provinces, including Alaska.

-The plant is an aggressive riparian invader but can also thrive in wetlands and along roadsides and other disturbed areas.
+The plant is an aggressive riparian invader but can also thrive in wetlands, and along roadsides and other disturbed areas.
 Once established, the plant’s long rhizomes allow it spread rapidly and it can easily create a monoculture.
-Its extreme tolerance of deep shade, high temperatures, saline soils, and drought conditions aids in its adaptability.
+Its extreme tolerance to deep shade, high temperatures, saline soils, and drought conditions aids in its adaptability.

 Knotweed spreads quickly to form dense thickets that exclude native species, reducing species diversity and diminishing an area’s value to wildlife, especially phytophagous (plant-eating) insects and species that rely on them.